wpswings/event-tickets-manager-for-woocommerce/README.txt

 **3) Hide/Remove Expired Event**: Event Tickets Plugin removes the expired event from the account to keep your customers updated.
 Removed events can be recovered from the Trash section.
 Expired Event is permanently deleted when you clear your trash section.

-**4) Dynamic CSS on Ticket**: The Event Ticket Manager For WooCommerce plugin allows merchants to give a Dynamic CSS on Ticket.
+**4) Dynamic CSS on Ticket**: The event calendar plugin allows merchants to give a Dynamic CSS on Ticket.
 The merchant can alter the background color of the ticket to give it a more interesting appearance.
 The merchant can alter the text color on the ticket to give it a more vibrant and better appearance.

 **5) Multisite Compatibility**: Users of the Multisite Compatibility feature of the events calendar plugin can control numerous websites with similar functions from a single dashboard.
 You may set up the WordPress calendar plugin on websites in your multisite network with this compatibility feature.

-**6) Ticket Stock Management**: The WordPress events plugin i.e. Event Tickets Manager For WooCommerce uses the default stock management system to show customers the number of available tickets.
+**6) Ticket Stock Management**: The WordPress events plugin i.e. Event Tickets Manager For WooCommerce uses the default stock management system to show customers the number of available event tickets.
 The merchant can manage the stock of the tickets from the admin panel.
 You can also see how many event tickets are sold and track if you are running out of stock with the help of a WordPress event calendar.

 **7) Set Location For Events With Google Maps**: The Event Manager Plugin provides a high-level view of your offline events with Event Manager WordPress by showing the exact location of events to the user in the front end.
 The plugin is integrated with Google Maps and lets WooCommerce store owners show the live location of the events on their store.